Lyle Talbot: Return to the stage

 Having started his career in the theatre and later co-starred on Broadway in 1940–1941 in Separate Rooms with Glenda Farrell and Alan Dinehart, Talbot returned to the stage in the 1960s and 1970s.
 He co-starred in national road company versions of Thornton Wilder's The Matchmaker with Ann B. Davis; Gore Vidal's The Best Man with Hugh Marlowe and K.T.
-Stevens; Neil Simon's The Odd Couple with Harvey Stone and Barefoot in the Park with Virginia Mayo; and Arthur Sumner Long's play Never Too Late with Penny Singleton.
+Stevens; Neil Simon's The Odd Couple with Harvey Stone and Barefoot in the Park with Virginia Mayo; and Arthur Sumner Long's play Never Too Late with Penny Singleton (who played "Blondie" in the movies.)

 He also was featured in non-singing roles in a number of musicals, including Los Angeles and San Francisco Civic Light Opera Company 1964 productions of Cole Porter's "Kiss Me, Kate," with Patrice Munsel (he played her suitor, General Harrison Howell).
 Talbot appeared as Captain Brackett in a 1967 revival of South Pacific at (Lincoln Center) starring Florence Henderson and Giorgio Tozzi.

 Throughout the '60s and'70s and into the '80s, Talbot was a frequent guest star in productions of "My Fair Lady" as Colonel Pickering and "Camelot" as King Pellinore at the Music Circus in Sacramento, California.

 In 1962, Talbot directed and co-starred with Ozzie and Harriet Nelson and a young Sally "Hot Lips" Kellerman in Marriage Go Round, a play Talbot and the Nelsons took on the road again in the early 1970s.

 He also starred in the Preston Jones drama, "The Last Meeting of the Knights of the White Magnolia," at the Alley Theatre in Houston and the Chicago area Lincolnshire Theater.